 “Too many credit cards concerns me.
 That’s a sign someone may have some real issues with handling their money and paying their bills,” Sitton-Halleck says.

-She advises couples to share something that many people treat as such private matter, they don't even talk about it when they're married: their FICO score.
+She advises couples to share something that many people treat as such a private matter, they don’t even talk about it when they’re married: their FICO score.

 They’ve been married for 14 years, and they’re on the same page financially, which helps the relationship tremendously, Sitton-Halleck says.